SECNetLabUNM/SDN_WMN_SECNet/Pub_Sub_GUI/Pub_Sub_Instructions.md

 ![My_GUI.png](../images/My_GUI.png)

 You can click on either of the `Requests`, it will pause the constant update of data on that metric.
-Note, the paused information will stay between destinations so y
+Note, the paused information will stay for each destinations so you can your data saved on the screen while switching between clients.